weiguoPian/AV-CIL_ICCV2023/README.md

 ```
 sh run_incremental_lwf.sh 'dataset' 'modality' 'classifier'
 ```

-The 'classifier' should be in [NME, FC].
+where the 'classifier' should be in [NME, FC].